Amiodarone: Eye

 Corneal micro-deposits (cornea verticillata, also called vortex or whorl keratopathy) are almost universally present (over 90%) in individuals taking amiodarone longer than 6 months, especially doses greater than 400 mg/day.
 These deposits typically do not cause any symptoms.
 About 1 in 10 individuals may complain of a bluish halo.
 Anterior subcapsular lens deposits are relatively common (50%) in higher doses (greater than 600 mg/day) after 6 months of treatment.

 Optic neuropathy, nonarteritic anterior ischemic optic neuropathy (N-AION), occurs in 1–2% of people and is not dosage dependent.
 Bilateral optic disc swelling and mild and reversible visual field defects can also occur.

 Loss of eyelashes has been linked to amiodarone use.

 Liver

 Abnormal liver enzyme results are common in people taking amiodarone.
 Much rarer are jaundice, hepatomegaly (liver enlargement), and hepatitis (inflammation of the liver).

-Low-dose amiodarone has been reported to cause pseudo-alcoholic cirrhosis.
+In clinical observations, it has been noted that the administration of amiodarone, even at lower therapeutic doses, has been associated with the development of a condition mimicking alcoholic cirrhosis.
+This condition, often referred to as pseudo-alcoholic cirrhosis, presents with similar histopathological features to those observed in patients with alcoholic cirrhosis.
+However, this extreme adverse event manifestation—pseudo-alcoholic cirrhosis caused by low dose amiodarone—is very rare.